bahmutov/cypress-examples/docs/recipes/check-console-logs.md

 # Check console logs

 Imagine we have an application that can `console.log` an error message.
 We want to interact with the application and fail the test if there was such a log call.
+Watch the explanation for the tests below in the video [Fail The Test If The App Calls console.log With The Word Error](https://youtu.be/KE4A1Iupo60).

 ## Check at the end of the test